CANDELbio/conjtalk2023/presentation.md

 ## The first entry in CANDEL: Pret

-[Pret](https://github.com/CANDELbio/pret): automated ETL at the heart of CANDEL
+[Pret](https://github.com/CANDELbio/pret): automated ETL at the heart of CANDEL:

 - Turns tables to datoms
-- Rules for doing so generated from schema
+- Derives rules for doing so inspecting the schema in Datomic
-- data driven generation and inference from schema all the way down
+- Additional layer of schema annotations — the metamodel — assist with this.
+- Specs ensure granular data accuracy as well as cross-dataset referential integrity.

-- refer to talk linked in previous slide
+^ Refer to talks in previous slide for more information.

 ---